 Without chemical fertilizer and sprays, our yields are generally 40% of conventional.
+Another factor in the lower yield is our lack of tile drainage.
+This may be a larger factor.
 This seems low but is generally the norm compared to actual yields.
 I always read of organic yields of close to conventional but when you look at the actual data, they are inline with ours.
 We do lose more yield after cleaning and dehulling, luckily we are able to feed this loss to our pigs and chickens.
 We try to follow the biodynamic calendar in our planting, cultivating, and harvesting.
 What is amazing (some chalk it up to farmer IQ) is that the days that are best in terms of conditions, and my general feeling/desire to get out there, corresponds favourably with the calendar.
 Sometimes I even test myself by looking at the calendar after I decide to “get out there” and it normally is correct.
 For the moment I’m chalking it up to luck.

 To beat the weeds, we clean our own seed or use certified organic seed.
 If neither is available, we have to use untreated conventional seed.
 We cultivate twice, one week apart immediately before planting.
 Then we drill the seed in both directions at 75% the recommended seed rate (resulting in a 50% seeding rate above the recommended rate).
+A great improvement this year was the purchase of my mentor’s larger seed drill with double discs and an attached sprocket packer.
+Twice as wide and twice as good a job is how I describe it.
+Grain emergence this year was perfectly uniform and only took half the time.
+This year, I did not plant in both directions, but still planted at 50 percent over the recommended rate.
 After planting I place an old storm window on the ground.
 This speeds the germination and emergence of the seed.
 The day I see sprouts emerge, is the day I pony harrow the fields.
 Generally the seeds are two days ahead under the glass.
 This has occurred in as few as 4 days (late in the season when the ground is warm) to as many as 16 days, early in the year.
 We plant oats first after cleaning the drill very well.
 We follow with all the others, simply vacuuming the drill between seeds.
-Sorghum, Pearl Millet, buckwheat, quinoa and amaranth are planted after June 1st.
 At the three-leaf stage we pony harrow again.
 At the four-leaf stage we pony harrow again at right angles to the second.
 These two final cultivations almost leave the field destroyed.
 In actual fact, most of the plants are merely slightly buried.
 Two weeks later, all is well again and there is almost no impact on the plants, perhaps only two days behind test areas where no cultivation was done.
 The real impact comes when the uncultivated test areas are eventually taken over by weeds, while the cultivated areas normally have the weeds beat.
 I use a pony harrow because I cannot afford a Lely or Einbock tine weeder.
 A proper tine weeder would do a better job and perhaps only two passes would be necessary.
 During the third cultivation, I drag three lawn seeders attached to the pony harrow to broadcast inoculated double cut red clover.
 We do this to fix nitrogen in the soil.
 We normally cut it for hay the next year once, then cut to mulch two more times.

 Despite all this extra work and expense (seed, fuel, depreciation, wear, labour, plant injury, etc) we still have to swath our grain.
 Years ago, everything was swathed, but since sprays eradicated weeds, combining can now be done with a direct cut head.
 This year I direct cut some Red Fife wheat, but the grain was too wet and got musty.
 We’ll be swathing everything from now on!
 We swath about a week before our neighbours combine (direct cut), which is on the second day of a dry spell.
 We try to combine several days later, but generally it rains and we have to combine two days into the next dry spell.
 This allows any weeds to dry down.
 This makes for easier combining (cleaner sample due to better sieving, scalping, and scour cleaning) and less staining of the grain by green weed seeds.
 At all cost we try not to have to rake the swath, but occasionally we have to.
 This year, I raked a durum wheat field five times and still had an OK yield.
 Unfortunately it was too high in fusarium – a waste of time indeed.
 I have always borrowed a gyro type rake, for the least amount of damage, but have found that it does not allow a soaking wet sheath of grain to fluff up and this year we purchased a swath turner which should help in merely rolling the swath over.